 Does VDM offer financial assistance for Camps?

-In accordance with the Museum’s mission, VDM does offer scholarships for educational programs, including Day-Off Camps, on a limited basis.
-For information about applying for a scholarship, contact Director of Operations Lindsay Jones at firstname.lastname@example.org or (434) 977-1025 x102.
+In accordance with the Museum’s mission, VDM does offer a limited number of scholarships for all of its programs, including Day-Off Camps.
+For information about applying for a scholarship, contact Director of Operations Lindsay Jones at email@example.com or (434) 977-1025 x102.

 How do I apply my 10% annual member discount?